Anne Hutchinson: Literary works

 According to Hutchinson biographer Eve LaPlante, some literary critics trace the character of Hester Prynne in Nathaniel Hawthorne's The Scarlet Letter to Hutchinson's persecution in the Massachusetts Bay Colony.
 Historian Amy Lang wrote that Hester Prynne was the embodiment of a fictional Anne Hutchinson—a Hutchinson created by the early Puritan chroniclers.
 Lang notes that Hester was what orthodox Puritans said Hutchinson was, either in reality or at least spiritually.
 The parallel is that Hutchinson was the heretic who metaphorically seduced the Puritan community, while in Hawthorne's novel Hester Prynne literally seduced the minister of her community.

 Hawthorne noted that The Scarlet Letter was inspired by John Neal's 1828 novel Rachel Dyer, in which Hutchinson's fictional granddaughter is a victim of the Salem witch trials.
 Hutchinson appears in the opening chapters as a martyr connected to the later martyrs of the witch hysteria.

 Anne Hutchinson and her political struggle with Governor Winthrop are depicted in the 1980 play Goodly Creatures by William Gibson.
-Other notable historical characters who appear in the play are Reverend John Cotton, Governor Harry Vane, and future Quaker martyr Mary Dyer.
+Other notable historical characters who appear in the play include Cotton, Vane, and Dyer.
 In January 2014, Dan Shore's opera Anne Hutchinson, with libretto by William A. Fregosi and Fritz Bell, was performed twice in Boston, Massachusetts, by the Intermezzo Opera Company.

 Namesakes

-In southern New York, Hutchinson's most prominent namesakes are the Hutchinson River, one of the few rivers named after a woman, and a highway, the Hutchinson River Parkway.
+In southern New York, Hutchinson's most prominent namesakes are the Hutchinson River, one of the few rivers named after a woman; the Hutchinson River Parkway was in turn named for the river.
 Elementary schools are named for her, such as in the Westchester County towns of Pelham and Eastchester.

 In Portsmouth, Rhode Island, Anne Hutchinson and her friend Mary Dyer, the Quaker martyr, have been remembered at Founders Brook Park with the Anne Hutchinson/Mary Dyer Memorial Herb Garden, a medicinal botanical garden set by a scenic waterfall and historical marker for the early settlement of Portsmouth.
 The garden was created by artist and herbalist Michael Steven Ford, who is a descendant of both women.
-The memorial was a grass roots effort by a local Newport organisation, the Anne Hutchinson Memorial Committee headed by Newport artist Valerie Debrule.
+The memorial was a grass-roots effort by a local Newport organisation, the Anne Hutchinson Memorial Committee headed by Newport artist Valerie Debrule.
 The organization is called Friends of Anne Hutchinson; it meets annually at the memorial in Portsmouth on the Sunday nearest to 20 July, the date of Anne's baptism, to celebrate her life and the local colonial history of the women of Aquidneck Island.
-Hutchinson Hall, an underclassmen residence hall at the University of Rhode Island, is named in her honor.
+Hutchinson Hall, an underclassman residence hall at the University of Rhode Island, is named in her honour.

+Riffing off of commentary from her contemporary detractors, Anne has been embodied as a stand-up comedy act weaving current events and history into "licentious" walking tours and stage shows done in drag centered in Provincetown, Massachusetts.

 Pardon

-In 1987, Massachusetts Governor Michael Dukakis pardoned Anne Hutchinson, revoking the order of banishment by Governor Winthrop 350 years earlier.
+In 1987, Massachusetts Governor Michael Dukakis pardoned Anne Hutchinson, revoking the order of banishment by Winthrop 350 years earlier.